 Create The Filling:

-Melt the butter in the pan and add the onion, carrots, celery, mushrooms, and garlic; cook 5-7 minutes until the vegetables begin to soften.
+Melt the butter (or use olive oil) in a pan over medium heat and add the onion, carrots, celery, and garlic; cook 5-7 minutes until the vegetables begin to soften.

 Add the beef and cook, breaking up the large clumps, until it’s no longer pink.
 Remove any excess beef fat.

-Add the tomato paste, Worcestershire sauce, balsamic vinegar, five spice, beef stock, salt, pepper, and frozen peas.
+Stir in the tomato paste, Worcestershire sauce, Italian seasoning, beef stock, salt, black pepper, and frozen peas to the meat mixture

 Cook a few minutes more to warm up the peas and allow the flavors to merge.